Chapter 5. COM Servers

 custom data segment within the PE file itself.
 Each coclass adds an

-entry to the object map by allocating the _ATL_OBJMAP_ENTRY
+entry to the object map by allocating the _ATL_OBJMAP_ENTRY structure (discussed in detail shortly)

 within that same data segment.
-This produces a series of _ATL_OBJMAP_ENTRY
+This produces a series of _ATL_OBJMAP_ENTRY structures that are contiguous in memory

-and, thus, can easily be iterated over by CAtlModule
+and, thus, can easily be iterated over by CAtlModule when

 it needs to perform registration, class object creation, and other